 fairly evenly spread.
 In this case, it would make sense to set

 thread_pool_stall_limit to 10

 (meaning 100ms).
-The default value of 60ms is okay for servers
+The default value of 60ms is suitable for

 parameter can be changed at runtime to enable you to strike a